wisconsinspaceprogram/spaceport-avionics/README.md

 # AIAA UW-Madison's code for Spaceport
 Live telemetry system utilizing LoRa and APRS to report GPS and flight data to ground.
 Developed by AIAA UW-Madison students for use within a rocket in the Spaceport America Competition.

+## Summary
+### Purpose
+The purpose of this electronic telemetry system is primarily to log flight data (GPS, Altitude, Velocity, Pressure, Temperature, Accelerometer) to an onboard SD card as well as transmit over 433MHz to ground for live data retrieval.
+Additionally for 2024, this system will control the airbrake system used to achieve target altitude of 10,000' AGL.

+### Method
+The Flight system is comprised of an MCU, sensor, and RF components stacked together, and a similarly built Ground system will receive the radio signals for display via OLED.

 ## Dependencies
 - Uses Arduino IDE (https://www.arduino.cc/en/software)